delafu/CarND-Behavioral-Cloning-P3/writeup_report.md

 The LeNet model worked well but did not work well all the laps and I decided to try the Nvidia model.

-The model has not too much overfiting but I inserted a Dropout layer after the Flatten one.

 I have to increase the correction to 0.3 and -0.3 from 0.2 because the car went out of the road.

 At the end of the process, the vehicle is able to drive autonomously around the track one without leaving the road.